avyrie/avyrie/README.md

-# Hi there, I'm Ally!
+# Hi there, I'm Ally
 (Pronouns: She/Her)

-I am a junior software developer from South of DC living in the Denver Metro Area.
+Software developer from South of DC living in the Denver Metro Area.

 I am currently looking for a fitting position in the industry where I can continue to grow and learn a well as contribute.

-I am open to collaborations!
+Open to collaborations!

-I hold a BS in Biology from GMU and graduated from General Assembly's Software Engineering Immersive Bootcamp.
+BS in Biology from George Mason University and graduated from General Assembly's Software Engineering Immersive Program.

 ### Software Knowledge:
 HTML5, CSS3, JavaScript, Node.js, Express.js, React.js, MongoDB, Mongoose, Python, Django, Bootstrap, Flexbox, PSQL